 Limitations of Each Metric

 Both the current ratio and working capital have limitations that analysts should be aware of.
 The current ratio, for example, can be distorted by the composition of current assets.
-A high current ratio might be misleading if a significant portion of current assets is tied up in slow-moving inventory.
+And a high current ratio might be misleading if a significant portion of current assets is tied up in slow-moving inventory.
 Inventory is considered a current asset, but if it takes a long time to sell, it might not be readily available to cover short-term liabilities.

 Similarly, the current ratio does not consider the timing of cash flows.
 It assumes that all current assets can be quickly converted into cash and that all current liabilities are due immediately, which is rarely the case in reality.
 A company might have a healthy current ratio but still face cash flow problems if its accounts receivable take a long time to collect.